-Maynooth University's strategic goal is to strengthen its engagement with all stakeholders through sustained partnerships with enterprises, communities, civil society and public bodies, to build support for the mission of the university, to serve the needs of society, and to open new opportunities for research and learning.
+Maynooth University-continually strengthens its engagement with all stakeholders through sustained partnerships with enterprises, communities, civil society and public bodies, building support for the mission of the university, serving the needs of society, and opening new opportunities for research and learning.

 Students and external stakeholders are well represented across governance fora, committees and subcommittees within the University reflecting Maynooth's University's culture of ensuring input from a range of stakeholders to inform its governance and management.
-Table 1 indicates the representation of learners and of external stakeholders across Governing Authority and its sub-committees, and within a number of the subcommittees of Academic Council.
+Table 1 indicates the representation of learners and of external stakeholders across Governing Authority and its subcommittees, and within a number of the subcommittees of Academic Council.